No description

 Runtime flow:

-1. _openrpc server starts, creates Unix socket per context
+1. _server binary starts, creates a single Unix socket per service

-2. Registers domain handlers with the Axum JSON-RPC router
+2. Registers domain handlers with the unified Axum JSON-RPC router

 Building